The demand story · why rainfall isn't the whole picture

 Population — the slowest-moving variable, and the one that doesn't reverse.

 Dam levels rise and fall in months.
-A drought ends.
-Population only goes one way — up — and once it's there, every drop of rain has to stretch further.
-Two census points anchor the chart below; the dashed projection zone is where the next decade is already loaded in.
+Droughts end.
+Population only goes one direction, and every additional resident means the next drop of rain has to stretch a little further.
+Two census points anchor the chart below.
+Everything to the right of 2022 is the part we are living through now.

 B · The rebound — from 500 ML/day back toward 1,200